Spring Boot ConfigurationProperties tutorial

 true

 We can also convert the Map and List data defined in the Spring configuration file into Java objects.
-You can do this by declaring instances of the appropriate type in the code:
+To do this, declare instances of the appropriate type in the code.

-A user can declare the inner class within the configuration class, annotate it with @ConfigurationProperties and point the prefix attribute to the root name of the properties to be used.
-The Spring Boot configuration will take care of the rest.
+A user can also declare an inner class within the configuration class, annotate it with @ConfigurationProperties and point the prefix attribute to the root name of the properties to be used.
+The Spring Boot configuration takes care of the rest.

 @ConfigurationProperties(prefix="spring.boot.config.example")